 Why it matters

-• The contrasting media portrayals of Kirk and figures like George Floyd raise questions about bias in reporting on political violence.
+• The contrasting media portrayals of Kirk and figures like George Floyd reveal deep societal divisions and differing interpretations of political violence.

 What’s next

-• Investigations into Tyler Robinson's motivations are ongoing, with prosecutors examining his political affiliations.
+• Investigations into the motivations behind Kirk's murder are ongoing, with a focus on the shooter's political affiliations.